gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 ---

-A GitKraken Organization is a collection of [GitKraken accounts](/gitkraken-client/gitkraken-account/) which unlocks a shared [subscription](/gitkraken-client/gitkraken-subscriptions/) , collaboration features between members, and administration of the members in the organization.
+A GitKraken organization is a collection of [GitKraken accounts](/gitkraken-client/gitkraken-account/) which unlocks a shared [subscription](/gitkraken-client/gitkraken-subscriptions/), collaboration features between members, and administration of the members in the organization.

 ***

 ## Create

 To create an organization, go to [app.gitkraken.com](https://app.gitkraken.com/), or select “Manage Account” in the drop down menu inside of GitKraken Client, and select “Create Organization” in the left side menu.
-If you are not part of any organization, you can select “New Trial Organization”.
-The creator of the organization is automatically the owner of it.
+If you are not part of any organization, you can select “New Trial Organization."
+The creator of the organization is automatically the [owner](/gitkraken-client/gitkraken-organization/##roles) of it.

 <img src="/wp-content/uploads/gitkraken-organization-create.png" class="img-responsive center img-bordered">

-You also have the option to purchase an organization for someone else that would be the owner and use the subscription.
-This will ask who the owner is by email and will send them email instructions with next steps.
-You will be set as the Billing Contact.
+You also have the option to purchase an organization for someone else that would be the [owner](/gitkraken-client/gitkraken-organization/##roles) and use the subscription.
+To do this, check "This purchase is for someone else" in the checkout page and it will ask who the owner is by email and sends them email instructions with next steps.
+You will be the owner of the organization until they accept, then you will be set as the [Billing Contact](/gitkraken-client/gitkraken-organization/##roles).

 <img src="/wp-content/uploads/gitkraken-organization-create-2.png" class="img-responsive center img-bordered">